Decaded/CSV-Chaos-Tamer/README.md

 ## Customizing

-If your CSVs use unique or inconsistent headers, edit the `headerMap` in `buildDatabase.js`:
+If your CSVs use unique or inconsistent headers, edit the `headerMap`:

 ```js
 cpcost: 'cost',